 A branding crisis … recruiting difficulties and a deadly viral outbreak.
 How did a healthcare-focused architecture firm overcome these challenges and turn them into opportunities for growth?

 - Marcom Award Winner

-A brand that needed a shot in the arm
+A brand that required a shot in the arm

-FreemanWhite was a 120-year-old architecture firm that was focused on engineering, planning, and analytics ⏤ with growing expertise and experience in healthcare design and consulting.
-In fact, they had developed considerable expertise in a wide range of healthcare-related specialties, including acute care, ambulatory care, architecture, buildings, construction, emergency departments, engineering, healthcare reform, integrated project delivery, interior design, LEAN processes, operational efficiency, planning, post-acute care, prototypes, and surgery.
+FreemanWhite, now part of Haskell, was a 120-year-old architecture firm focused on engineering, planning, and analytics that had built a growing reputation in healthcare design and consulting.
+They had developed considerable expertise in a wide range of healthcare-related specialties, including acute care, ambulatory care, architecture, buildings, construction, emergency departments, engineering, healthcare reform, integrated project delivery, interior design, LEAN processes, operational efficiency, planning, post-acute care, prototypes, and surgery.